awsdocs/amazon-workspaces-user-guide/doc_source/manage_workspace_client.md

 ### To save your credentials for 3\.0\+ clients<a name="client-save-credentials-new-clients"></a>

-1. Open your Amazon WorkSpaces client\.
+1. Open your Workspaces client\.

 1. On the client login screen, select or clear the **Keep me logged in** check box to enable or disable this option as required\.

 ### To save your credentials for 1\.0\+ and 2\.0\+ clients<a name="client-save-credentials-legacy-clients"></a>

-1. Open your Amazon WorkSpaces client\.
+1. Open your Workspaces client\.

 1. On the client login screen, choose the gear icon \(Windows\) or the **Option** menu \(macOS\), and choose **Advanced Settings**\.